Purchase Agreement

 4. The Buyer agrees that puppies' joints are still developing, and allowing them to jump off the couch, etc., can damage the puppy's joints.

 5. The Buyer agrees to complete a basic positive reinforcement obedience training with their puppy within the first year of owning their dog.
-The puppy deserves all the proper training, socialization and care to ensure a happy well adjusted dog.
+The puppy deserves all the proper training, socialization and care to ensure a happy, well-adjusted dog.

 6. The Buyer agrees to postpone strenuous, repetitive exercise until after their puppy is over 18 months of age.
 Puppy will receive appropriate daily exercise but no overexertion for the hip joints.